Competitor Guide

 Pricing

 Free plan available.
 Paid plans start at around $15 per seat per month, with Professional and Enterprise tiers scaling significantly higher.
+View HubSpot Service Hub pricing.

-6. Zoho Desk - Best for budget-conscious mid-market helpdesk
+6. Zoho Desk - Best for Budget-Conscious Mid-Market Helpdesk

-Teams choose Zoho Desk over Tidio when they need a full helpdesk with ticketing depth, automation rules, and CRM context that Tidio's chat-first model does not natively provide.
+It is built for growing teams, particularly those already inside the Zoho ecosystem, that need structured ticket management and CRM-connected support at a price that scales gradually.
+Teams choose Zoho Desk over Tidio when they need ticketing depth, automation rules, and CRM context that Tidio's chat-first model does not natively provide.

 Key features